christopher-wild/FAIR4RS-Packaging/episodes/accessing-packages.md

 :::

-pip can also be used to install packages from source, this means all the files for the package are on your local computer and pip installs it following the packaging instructions into your local environment ready to use.
-This is especially handy for packages either not on PyPI or for your own packages you're developing.
+pip can also be used to install packages from source.
+This means that the package file structure (source) is on your local computer and pip installs it using the instructions from the `setup.py` or `pyproject.toml` file.
+This is especially handy for packages either not on PyPI, like ones downloaded from github, or for your own packages you're developing.

 ```
 py -m pip install .